Codiottech/Git_training/README.md

 # Git_training

-This is new feaure 1.
+This is new feaure 1. // feature 1 bug fixes.